 Our corporate philosophy "entrepreneur in the enterprise" implies not only that our employees are driven by a spirit of entrepreneurial responsibility but that they also have a stake in the company's performance.
 The overall remuneration package for Group executives and the members of the Management Board has been linked to the performance of the share price through stock option plans.

-As of December 31, 2017, Fresenius SE & Co.
-KGaA had two stock option plans in place: the stock option based Fresenius SE Stock Option Plan 2008 (2008 Plan) and the Fresenius SE & Co.
-KGaA Long Term Incentive Program 2013 (2013 LTIP) which is based on stock options and phantom stocks.
-Since 2013, stock options were solely granted under the 2013 LTIP.
+As of December 31, 2018, Fresenius SE & Co.
+KGaA had three share-based compensation plans in place: the stock option based Fresenius SE Stock Option Plan 2008 (2008 Plan), the Fresenius SE & Co.
+KGaA Long Term Incentive Program 2013 (2013 LTIP) which is based on stock options and phantom stocks and the Long Term Incentive Plan 2018 (LTIP 2018) which is solely based on performance shares.
+On June 30, 2017, the term of the options granted under the Fresenius AG Stock Option Plan 2003 expired.
+Currently, solely LTIP 2018 can be used to grant performance shares.

 Fresenius SE & Co.
 KGaA does not have an own Management Board.
 The